ceccon-t/transactionconverter/README.md

 The version deployed on Render is configured to be updated whenever the `main` branch is updated, as well.
 It does this by buiding a Docker image from the Dockerfile in the repository and then deploying it as a web service.

+### Code organization

+To get a short intro to how the code is organized, you can check `architecture.md`.

 ## How to use

 The easiest way to explore the system and learn its capabilities is through its OpenAPI live documentation.
 If you are running the system locally, this can be found by going to [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) .
 Alternatively, you can access an online version of it on [Render](https://tc-transaction-converter.onrender.com/swagger-ui.html).

 The live documentation offers samples of the necessary requests and endpoints to interact with the system purely through HTTP calls.
 With them, the system can be used with tools such as Postman or curl.

 ## How to run the application